Local Linear Forests

 In order to establish asymptotic unbiasedness of forests, \citet*{wager2017} require a subsample size of at least $n^{\beta}$, with

-This convergence rate of a traditional honest random forest, however, does not improve when $\mu({\bf x_0})$ is smooth.
+This convergence rate of a traditional honest random forest, however, does not improve when $\mu({x_0})$ is smooth.
 Here, we show that by using a local regression adjustment and assuming smoothness of $\mu(\cdot)$, we can grow trees on smaller subsamples of size (\ref{beta-llf}) without sacrificing asymptotic variance control.
 This allows us to decrease the bias (and improve the accuracy) of our estimates.

 Our main result establishes asymptotic normality of local linear forest predictions, and gives this improved subsampling rate.
-The rate given depends on our bounds on the squared radius of a leaf, detailed in Appendix \ref{suppB} in the statement and proof of Lemma \ref{leaf-bias}.
+The condition $\omega \le 0.2$ allows us to leverage theory from \citet*{wager2017} when controlling part of $\hat{\mu}(x_0)$.
+We prove this result in Appendix B.